shahv1057/blog/src/pages/random_forest.md

 preds = m.predict(X_valid)
 ```

-Lastly, I compare my predictions to the true y_validation set and output an accuracy score to evaluate my algorithim.
+Lastly, I compare the predictions to the true y_validation set and output an accuracy score to evaluate my algorithim.
 Here's a view of my full validation set with each row representing a play with a True yvalid value and corresponding prediction y value:

 ![alt text](/Plots/predsdf1.png "Logo Title Text 1")
 ![alt text](/Plots/predsdf2.png "Logo Title Text 1")

 ### Results

-My algorithim worked well!
-Compared to the 52% baseline comparison.
-My model delivered 72.35% accuracy, improving on the baseline by almost 20 basis points!
+The algorithim worked well!
+Compared to the 52% baseline, the model delivered 72.35% accuracy, improving on the baseline by almost 20 basis points!

-To better analyze my results and look for areas of improvement, I built a confusion matrix to show where my model did well and where it struggled:
+To further analyze my results and look for areas of improvement, I built a confusion matrix to show where the model did well and where it struggled:

 ![alt text](/Plots/confusion_matrix.png "Logo Title Text 1")